-David Phalen is a veterinarian and is the Director of the Wildlife Health and Conservation Clinic and the Avian Reptile and Exotic Pet Hospital.
+David Phalen is a veterinarian and is an expert advisor to the Wildlife Health and Conservation Clinic and the Avian Reptile and Exotic Pet Hospital.
 He graduated from the University of Chicago with a Bachelors of Arts (Biology) in 1979.
 He has a Doctor of Veterinary Medicine from Cornell University (1983) and a PhD from Texas A&M University in Veterinary Microbiology (1992).
 He is a Diplomat of the American Board of Veterinary Practitioners Avian Specialty.
 David worked 17 years at Texas A&M University where he taught wildlife and exotic animal medicine and was Associate Director of the Schubot Exotic Bird Health Centre.
-He came to the University of Sydney in 2006 where he teaches conservation biology, exotic and wildlife medicine at the University of Sydney Avian Reptile and is a coordinator for and instructor in the Masters of Wildlife Health and Population Management.
+He came to the University of Sydney in 2006 where he teaches conservation biology, exotic and wildlife medicine at the University of Sydney’s Avian Reptile Exotic Pet Hospital and is a coordinator for and instructor in the Masters of Wildlife Health and Population Management.
 As coordinator for the Wildlife Masters, he has supervised over 100 students to the successful completion of their Masters program.

 Derek Spielman MVSc, PhD, MACVSc (Australasian Wildlife Medicine), GradCertTertEd